rozeraf/autowebhook/README.md

 bun run lint
 ```

 ## Changelog

 All changes are documented in the [CHANGELOG.md](./CHANGELOG.md) file.

 ## License

 This project is distributed under the GPL-3.0-only license.
 See the [LICENSE](./LICENSE) file for more information.

+---

+## Contributing

+Contributions, bug reports, and feature requests are welcome!
+Please open an issue or submit a pull request on [GitHub](https://github.com/rozeraf/autowebhook).